When Visual Evidence is Ambiguous: Pareidolia as a Diagnostic Probe for Vision Models: Method

-\textbf{Vision–Language Models.} CLIP ViT-B/32 and CLIP ViT-L/14\cite{radford2021clip} are contrastive VLMs with strong semantic priors from text.
+\textbf{Vision–Language Models.} CLIP ViT-B/32 and CLIP ViT-L/14 \cite{radford2021clip} are contrastive VLMs with strong semantic priors from text.
 We adapt them by prompting a small set of natural descriptions for each coarse class and using the resulting text embeddings as class prototypes.
 Each annotated region is cropped, encoded, and scored against these prototypes.
-This tests whether language alignment encourages particular semantic directions when visual input is ambiguous.
-We include LLaVA-1.5-7B~\cite{liu2023llava}\footnote{\url{https://huggingface.co/llava-hf/llava-1.5-7b-hf}}, a generative VLM that combines a vision encoder with a large language model, generating text responses.
-We prompt LLaVA to classify each cropped region into one of the five coarse classes, enabling direct comparison with CLIP under the same diagnostic framework.
+This tests how language alignment shapes semantic interpretation under ambiguity.
+We include LLaVA-1.5-7B~\cite{liu2023llava}\footnote{\url{https://huggingface.co/llava-hf/llava-1.5-7b-hf}}, a generative VLM, and prompt it to classify each cropped region into one of the five coarse classes, enabling direct comparison with CLIP.

 \textbf{Pure Vision Classification.} To remove language entirely, we include a ViT-B/16~\cite{dosovitskiy2020image} classifier pretrained on ImageNet.
-We use it as a feature extractor and build prototypes in its representation space for the five coarse categories.
+We use it as a feature extractor and build prototypes for the five coarse categories.
 This yields a purely visual decision rule over the same label set as CLIP, isolating the effect of semantic alignment from feature ambiguity.
+This setting is a vision-only representation probe rather than a fully zero-shot classifier: the pretrained network is not fine-tuned, but FacesInThings labels are used to construct class prototypes in feature space.

-\textbf{General Object Detection.} We use YOLOv8\footnote{\url{https://github.com/ultralytics/ultralytics}} as a high capacity detector trained on COCO-style data, capturing broad object-level priors.
-We map its category predictions into our five coarse classes (e.g., person$\rightarrow$\emph{Human}, animals$\rightarrow$\emph{Animal}) and treat detection scores as coarse-class confidence.
+\textbf{Object Detection.} We use YOLOv8\footnote{\url{https://github.com/ultralytics/ultralytics}} as a general detector with broad object-level priors.
+We map its predictions into our five coarse classes (e.g., person$\rightarrow$\emph{Human}, animals$\rightarrow$\emph{Animal}) and treat detection scores as coarse-class confidence.
 This regime tests whether a detector that must decide both \textit{where} and \textit{what} to see behaves differently from box-level classifiers given the same pareidolic content.

-\textbf{Face-Specific Detection.} RetinaFace\cite{deng2020retinaface} is trained to detect real human faces, providing an extreme counterpoint.
+\textbf{Face Detection.} RetinaFace \cite{deng2020retinaface} is trained to detect real human faces, providing an extreme counterpoint.
 Its predictions are directly mapped to the \emph{Human} class, implementing a strong prior that we expect to suppress pareidolia at the cost of missed face-like patterns.

 Despite differences, all models output the same: a set of regions with scores over the five coarse classes.
 This representation factors out architectural details and isolates how representational assumptions shape responses to pareidolia.